rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-spring-amqp.md

 worker while the number of unacked messages is 250.
 Instead, it will dispatch it to the next worker that is not still busy.

-`prefetchCount` value can be changed via `AbstractMessageListenerContainer.setPrefetchCount(int prefetchCount)`.
+Desired `prefetchCount` value can be set via `AbstractMessageListenerContainer.setPrefetchCount(int prefetchCount)`.

 > #### Note about queue size